-1) The financial statements and notes of Australian People for Health, Education and Development Abroad Incorporated are in accordance with the requirements of the NSW Associations Incorporations Act 2009 and the Australian Charities and Not-for-profits Commission Act 2012, including:
+The financial statements and notes of Australian People for Health, Education and Development Abroad Incorporated are in accordance with the requirements of the NSW Associations Incorporations Act 2009 and the Australian Charities and Not-for-profits Commission Act 2012, including:

-- Giving a true and fair view of Australian People for Health, Education and Development Abroad Incorporated financial position as at 30 June 2016 and of its performance for the financial year ended - Complying with Australian Accounting Standards-Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013; and - 2) There are reasonable grounds to believe that Australian People for Health, Education and Development Abroad Incorporated will be able to pay its debts as and when they become due and payable
+a.
+Giving a true and fair view of Australian People for Health, Education and Development Abroad Incorporated financial position as at 30 June 2016 and of its performance for the financial year ended on that date; and b.
+Complying with Australian Accounting Standards-Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013; and 2) There are reasonable grounds to believe that Australian People for Health, Education and Development anelato

+Abroad Incorporated will be able to pay its debts as and when they become due and payable.

-This statement is made in accordance with a resolution of the Directors and is signed on behalf of the
+This statement is made in accordance with a resolution of the Directors and is signed on behalf of the Directors by: